colak/csf-docs/Administrators/creating-ssl-certs-on-webfaction.md

 > Please install the certificate under "~/.acme.sh/domain.tld” for the website "mysite_ssl".

-But replace "domain.tld” with your actual domain, and "mysite_ssl" with the name of your HTTPS website.
+Replace "domain.tld” with your actual domain, and "mysite_ssl" with the name of your HTTPS website.

 Of course, do that for each domain you might have created certificates for.